outsinre/outsinre.github.com/_posts/2014-11-04-jekyll-poole-lanyon-blog-building.md

 * `sudo apt-get install ruby ruby-dev make`
 * `sudo gem install jekyll --no-rdoc --no-ri`
-* `sudo apt-get install nodejs` <span style="color:red">There is a current issue that causes Jekyll to require a JavaScript runtime even if it will not be used.
-Installing nodejs helps solve the issue</span>
+* `sudo apt-get install nodejs` {% raw %} <span style="color:red">There is a current issue that causes Jekyll to require a JavaScript runtime even if it will not be used.
+Installing nodejs helps solve the issue</span> {% endraw %}
 * `jekyll -v`

 Jekyll comes with a built-in development server that will allow you to preview what the generated site will look like in your browser locally by `http://localhost:4000`.
 You can try now: